 It is a technique consisting of injecting tissue irritating substances, such as hypertonic glucose (sugar water), among others, into the tissues.
-These tissue irritating substances called proliferants, stimulate healing, tissue regeneration, and repair when injected into precise points called the enthesis.
+The theory behind it is that these tissue irritating substances called proliferants, stimulate healing, tissue regrowth, and repair when injected into precise points called the enthesis.
 Basically, the enthesis is the point where tendons and ligaments attach to the bone.
-The prolifereant, when injected into these very precise points, stimulate tissues to proliferate (therefore the name Prolotherapy) and heal.
+The prolifereant, when injected into these very precise points, theoretically stimulate tissues to proliferate (therefore the name Prolotherapy) and hopefully heal the injured tissue.This technique shows promise but more research is needed.

-This may not sound like a cutting-edge medical technique, but a growing number of doctors are now following the teachings of the father of proliferative therapy, Dr. George Hackett, MD from Canton, Ohio.
-He is considered the father of proliferative therapy because he brought this technique to mainstream medicine.
+This may not sound like a cutting-edge medical technique, but a growing number of doctors are now following the teachings of the father of Prolotherapy, Dr. George Hackett, MD from Canton, Ohio.
+He is considered the father of Prolotherapy because he brought this technique to mainstream medicine.
 His research was published in some of the main medical journals of his time and presented at the prestigious American Medical Association meetings starting in June of 1955.
+These technique shows promise although more research is needed and is ongoing.

-Some of the statistics on his research include: 1) Sample size: 1,656 patients, 2) Patient age range: 15 to 88 years old, 3) Duration of the discomfort: three months to 65 years, 4) Average duration of symptoms: four and a half years, 5) Duration of study: 19 years, 6) Number of injections given: 18,000.
+Some of the statistics on Dr. Hackett's research include: 1) Sample size: 1,656 patients, 2) Patient age range: 15 to 88 years old, 3) Duration of the discomfort: three months to 65 years, 4) Average duration of symptoms: four and a half years, 5) Duration of study: 19 years, 6) Number of injections given: 18,000.mmm

-Another physician with major contributions to Proliferative therapy and who has written extensively on the Subject is Dr. Felix Linetsky, a Russian physician now practicing in West Florida.
+Another physician with major contributions to Proliferative therapy and who has written extensively on the subject is Dr. Felix Linetsky, a Russian physician now practicing in West Florida.
 I consider him my mentor in this field.
-The first time he mentioned to me this technique I took it as a joke.
+I have to admit that the first time he mentioned to me this technique, I took it as a joke.
+I could not see how it possibly could work.
 Well he has made a believer out of me.
-The first patient I used it on was my own daughter for an ankle injury and it worked like magic!
+The first patient I used it on was our own daughter for an ankle injury and it worked very well.
+She had suffered with ankle pain for a long time after a soccer injury and had tried other conventional conservative therapies with no permanent relieve.
+She has had no pain in the last six years after the Prolotherapy treatment.

-When injuries occur, the area may not heal completely due to lack of proper treatment or poor blood supply.
+The theory behind it is that when injuries occur, the area may not heal completely due to lack of proper treatment or poor blood supply.
 For this reason, ligaments, joints, and tendons heal very slowly and poorly.
 If left untreated or not treated correctly, damaged ligaments become loose, allowing bones in the joint to shift with excessive movements, causing discomfort, muscle spasms, and eventually arthritis.
 Aging can have the same effect.
-Arthritis occurs in the joints and spine as a result of instability in the structures supporting them.
+Arthritis occurs in the joints and spine as a result of instability in the structures supporting them and ware and tear.

 1. INFLAMATORY STAGE: Occurs during the first week.
 There is increased blood flow, swelling,and discomfort as the healing process begins.
 Immune cells remove damaged and unhealthy tissue from the treated area.